Fossil‑free bio‑LNG

 • Low scaling limitations

-• High hidden costs (Network infrastructure and geo-political dependence)
+• High hidden costs (network infrastructure and geo-political dependence)

 Fossil‑free bio‑LNG isn’t a label.